RosaleeKnight/study-notes/cybersecurity-terminology.md

 Deep Web:  The encrypted parts of the internet that are not indexed by search engines which can be accessed by anyone with the correct URL.

+Detection and Response: Security solution category used by organizations to detect malicious network activity, preform a forensic investigation to determine the root cause and then respond and mitigate the threat.

+Digital Forensics: The process of procuring, analyzing and interpreting electronic data for the purpose of presenting it as legal evidence in a court of law.

+DNS (Domain Name Systems) Exfiltration: A lower-level attack on DNS servers to gain unauthorized access.

 DLP (Data Loss Prevention): Umbrella term for a collection of security tools, processes and procedures that aim to prevent sensitive data from failing into unauthorized or malicious hands.

 Domain Name Server: A server the coverts recognizable domain names into their unique IP address.

 Download: To copy data from one computer system to another typically over the internet.

+Drive-by Download Attack: A method of spreading malware where insecure websites get a script planted which may install malware directly onto the computer of someone who visits the site.

 Ethical Hacker (Whitehat): Hackers that preform penetration testing, test in place security systems and perform vulnerability assessments for companies.